woshilaiceshide/scala-web-repl/README.md

 ## How to Use It?
 After started, browse http://${host}:${port}/asset/wrepl.html

-Make sure your browser supports javascript and WebSocket(v13).
+Make sure that your browser supports javascript and WebSocket(v13).

 ## Code Example